anthonygc/Jab-Reality/README.md

-# JabVirtualReality: A Gamified Virtual Reality Boxing Experience using the Unity game engine
+# VJab: A Gamified Virtual Reality Boxing Experience using the Unity game engine

 ### Immersive and Entertaining Exercise